Tyrese Gibson Jets Out of 'Toxic' LA as Child Abuse Investigation Is Dropped

 MORE: Tyrese Gibson Sobs 'Please Don't Take My Baby' in Emotional Plea to Ex-Wife, Later Says He's 'OK'

-On Friday, Tyrese shared that he's in London, meditating and practicing yoga to deal with the turmoil in his life.
+Tyrese has since shared that he's in London, meditating and practicing yoga to deal with the turmoil in his life, which also includes a feud with his Fast costar Dwayne Johnson.

-After Tyrese pleaded on Instagram with his ex-wife to "please not take my baby away," ET spoke with the actor at the courthouse on Thursday, where he got emotional about the custody battle over his 10-year-old daughter.
+ET caught up with the actor on Thursday outside the courthouse where he got emotional over the custody battle over his 10-year-old daughter.

 "They call me crazy, they said I'm having mental meltdowns on the internet -- I am," Tyrese told ET's Kevin Frazier.
 "Because... you're judging me because you still get to go home to your daughter.
 I don't have my baby."